gau-nernst/centernet-lightning/docs/datasets.md

 │   ├── ...
 ```

-Make sure your file extension is correct (`.jpg` for images, `.xml` for annotations, and `.txt` for image sets/splits).
+Make sure file extensions are correct.

 The dataset split (e.g. `train.txt`) contains a list of image names without file extension.
 Each name is on a separate line.

-To create a Pascal VOC dataset
+To create a Pascal VOC dataset:

 ```python
 from src.datasets import VOCDataset